-For a complete preview of tonight's game, be sure to read Project Spurs' Paul Garcia's scouting report but here are five things to watch for in tonight's contest.
+For a complete breakdown of tonight’s contest, make sure to read Project Spurs’ Paul Garcia’s scouting report but here are five things to watch for in tonight’s Spurs-Lakers game.